psons/tlog/README.md

 README.md
+# Task Log background
+tlog is a task manager that started as a simple "todo file" manager, and evolved with my understanding of how one might roll together goal planning and a "personal scrum" or "personal kanban" to account for many competing demands that may take you off course from your planned endeavors.

+It is code that I have been using for many years to learn python, and thus has many old very badly designed sections of code.

+See docs/programmer doc.md for information about coding and contributing to this project.

+# current work
 On a feature or fix branch, paste the current story text from the backlog into here.
-# current work

-Tasks in this effort are flowing in from:
-    Mongo and File Integration sameness story.md

-Notes and learning are being recorded in:
-    tldev/../Planning/*

 ## current work tasks

-# Project notes
-See docs/programmer doc.md for information about coding and contributing to this project.

 ## This section is the change summary for non trivial commit increments.
 ### 2022-07-09 commit